 P-Cores - 50

-No more lag or stutter, still silent and rocksolid setup!
+now no more lag or stutter, silent and rocksolid setup!